Dear Corporate America: Data isn’t Tech

 To understand why data isn’t tech, we need to understand what data is.

-Data comes in different formats (like numbers and letters) and then compiled in databases, spreadsheets, and data visualization tools.
+Data comes in different formats (like numbers and letters) and gets compiled in databases, spreadsheets, and data visualization tools.

 Wild, right?

-However, before we can analyze data, it has to go through different methods and processes to ensure that it’s accurate, usable, categorized (correctly), etc. And the way we do that is through the use of “tech” or, to be more transparent, a computer.
+However, before we can analyze data, it has to go through different methods and processes to ensure that it’s accurate, usable, categorized (correctly), etc. And we do that through “tech” or, to be more transparent, a computer.

 GIF from GIPHY.